maximumstock/dns-thingy/README.md

 ## TODO

-- [x] fix: cant pipe through dns query as we need to recursively query upstream but downstream might not have set that flag
 - [ ] perf: optimise buffer allocation
 - [ ] bench: don't actually send out queries during benchmarks to eliminate network & upstream performance from the benchmark
 - [ ] add custom blocking rules